intelligentplant/py-app-store-api/README.md

 # Python App Store API Client

-A python implmentation of the Intelligent Plant industrial appstore API client
+A python implmentation of the Intelligent Plant Industrial App Store API client.

+Use python to query your industrial process data in real-time.

 # Installation